indy6678/supreme-eureka/README.md

 ## Description (Req)

-Generates a README.md file from user input
+Generates a professional README.md from user inputs

 ## Table of Contents (Req)